August Writing Ideas: Great Back to School Writing Prompts for Kids—

 13. Teamwork Tuesday: Partner with a friend and write a short story together, taking turns writing alternating sentences.
 How did the story turn out?
 Was it silly or did it make sense?
 Was it harder or easier to write with someone else?

 14. Wikipedia Wednesday: Read about summer vacation experiences in other countries on Wikipedia.
 How do other cultures view summer vacation?
-Is it similar or different to your experience in America?
+Is it similar or different from your experience in America?

 15. Thursday Trades: Write about the beginning of the new school year and trade your work with a friend.
 Are you both excited to start school again or do you both wish summer could last a little longer?
 What types of things did each of you write about?

 16. Friday Finish: How do you feel when you finish a major project or task?
 Are you good at finishing things you’ve started or do you get easily distracted and move on to something else?

 17. Saturday Sharing: Share something about yourself that is unique.
 How does this aspect of your identity or personality make you different from others?
 How does it feel to have a unique quality?

 18. Sunday’s Small Moments: Think back on the summer and try to envision some of your favorite memories as a series of photographs.
 Which moments did you think about first?
 How do these memories make you feel?
 How can you best remember them?

 19. Monday Matters: Set three goals for the upcoming week.
 Create a plan that will help you achieve each one of them.
 When the week is over, write about whether or not you managed to complete your goals and how you feel about your progress.